Ziya Şengül

-Ziya Şengül (1944 – 26 February 2023) was a Turkish footballer who played as a midfielder.
+Ziya Şengül (1 July 1944 – 26 February 2023) was a Turkish footballer who played as a midfielder.
 He is remembered for his commanding role during his career at Turkish club Fenerbahçe and also for his great effort at the famous draw of the Turkey national team against Italy.

-Şengül made 21 appearances for the Turkey between 1964 to 1975.
+Şengül made 21 appearances for the Turkey between 1964 and 1975.

 Şengül died from organ failure on 26 February 2023.
 He was buried at Aşiyan Asri Cemetery.